 In May 2006, the Board initiated online fee payment for the eligibility application.
 Since 2007, individual CPAs have been able to renew their licenses online using a credit card.
+Effective October 2014, firms were able to renew online.

 3. Trends in Number of Expected Licensees and Exam Candidates